 Fiction Writer, Poet

 Estes Park, CO

 John Vernon is the author of eleven books, including six novels, a memoir, a book of poems, and several books of criticism.
 He frequently reviews new fiction for The New York Times Book Review.
 Two of his books have been named New York Times Notable Books of the Year, and he has been awarded two National Endowment for the Arts fellowships.
 He was born and grew up in Cambridge, Massachusetts, and now lives in the mountains of northern Colorado, where he is affiliated with the Center of the American West at the University of Colorado.
 Each year he is in residence at Binghamton University in upstate New York for the spring semester, where he teaches graduate and undergraduate fiction workshops.
 His novels are often but not exclusively set in the historical American west.
 He believes that the novel is an art form designed to both entertain and discomfort readers, and that its ultimate goal is to undermine our complacency while bringing us news of the world.
-In 2013, Dzanc Books, a non-profit publisher dedicated to literary works, brought his first four novels back into print as e-editions.
+Dzanc Books,a non-profit publisher dedicated to literary works, will bring his first four novels back into print as e-editions.

 Poetry is a path of practice, devotion, performance and community in my case.
 From years working at The Poetry Project at St Mark's Church in-the-Bowery in NYC to the founding and continuing work at the Jack Kerouac School of Disembodied Poetics at Naropa University in Boulder, Colorado.
 Cultural activism seems relevant and keeping the world safe for poetry.
 See links to Fast Speaking Music and website www.annewaldman.org